Is the email a Scam?

 - Should you pay?

-- What to do when you receive the email scam?
+- What to do when you receive a sextortion email?

-Text presented in the “Unfortunately, there are some bad news for you” email:
+A typical “Unfortunately, there are some bad news for you” scam email reads as follows:

 Unfortunately, there are some bad news for you.